dr-richard-barker/Settlers_of_Mars_3D_LLM/ChatBot_priming_for_DnD_game/Detailed_space_wizard_game_max_detail.md

 > 4. Unknown Conclusion: The game ends when the colonists have successfully established a permanent settlement on the moon and Mars.
 The players will then have to decide what kind of society they want to build on these two worlds.
 Will they be a peaceful utopia or a militaristic dictatorship?
 The choice is up to you!

 ---
-# Potential Characters to choose from
-Scientist, captain, engineer, farmer, doctor, others...?

-## Choose your / their strengths
-> Intelligence
-> Construction
-> Medicine
-> Agriculture
-> Leadership
-> Scientist
-> Librarian
-> Musician
-> Ohers...?

-Creat AI team pic

----
-## Descriptions of the characteristics your team will find useful for colonizing Mars:

-> Science: Scientists are essential for any colonization effort.
-They will be responsible for conducting research on the planet, developing new technologies, and finding ways to overcome the challenges of living in space.
->
-> Engineering: Engineers are also essential for any colonization effort.
-They will be responsible for designing and building the structures that will be needed to support the colonists, such as habitats, power plants, and transportation systems.
->
-> Medicine: Doctors and nurses will be essential for providing medical care to the colonists.
-They will also be responsible for developing new ways to prevent and treat diseases in space.
->
-> Agriculture: Farmers and chefs will be essential for growing food for the colonists.
-They will need to find ways to grow crops in the harsh Martian environment.
->
-> Leadership: Sociological leaders will be essential for keeping the colonists organized and motivated.
-They will need to be able to make difficult decisions and deal with unexpected challenges.
-Does this come from Space Force or some other higher power (or >religion).
->Others: The goal of the game is your own personal character and team development so feel free to add others.

----
 ## The star of the game is our Sun and the start of your adventure is our beautiful blue origin, Earth.
 Here are some additional details that could be included in the game if the “Dungeon Master”/“Space Wizard” chooses:

 The players must choose to play as members of different factions, such as the government, a private corporation, a national military or a religious group(s)...etc...
 The game could include different types of challenges, such as political intrigue, economic hardship, and environmental disaster(s).
 The game can have a variety of different endings, depending on the choices that the players make, such as…

-> stopping at the moon,
+> A. stopping at the moon
 >
-> a one way trip Mars,
+> B. a one-way trip to Mars
 >
-> a return trip to Mars,
+> C. a return trip to Mars
 >
-> disease outbreak on mars,
+> D. Crop disease outbreak on Mars
 >
-> a trip to the edge of the solar system,
+> E. a trip to the edge of the solar system
 >
-> meeting aliens,
+> F. meeting aliens
 >
-> or contracting alien disease.
+> H. contracting alien disease on Mars

-This is just a basic outline, of course, the game structure will vary based on how you decide to use the dice and AI.
-During the game the “Dungeon Master"/"Space Wizard" will consult with BARD, ChatGTP, YOU, and make up general excuses to use the dice.

 ---
-# The stages / challenges to overcome as a team: 2xD6 are rolled at each stage to help determine the narrative.
+# The stages/challenges to overcome as a team: 2xD6 are rolled at each stage to help determine the narrative.
 Each player takes it in turn.
 >
 > Resource gathering on Earth: The colonists built a road across a “Catan” style Earth collecting resources needed to build a space vehicle.
 >